ysoftdevs/pf2016/README.md

 ----

 This small game is electronic card for New Year 2016.
-Idea, graphic and mechanic is derived from open source game Enigma.
+Idea, graphic and mechanic has been derrived from open source game Enigma.

 Created for http://www.ysofters.com blog.